Britain's Next Top Model series 6: Episode 14: Live Finale

-The show came to a massive end, as the final three took to the final show.
+The show came to a massive end, as the top three took to the final show.
 There were live performances from McFly, The Saturdays and Tinchy Stryder.
 After the first round of votes were counted, it was decided that Joy would finish in third.

 With Joy now eliminated, the final two, Tiffany and Alisha, took to a final, live runway, with alumni of previous cycles Britain's Next Top Model, including Cycle 1, 3, 4 and 5 winners, Lucy Ratcliffe, Lauren McAvoy, Alex Evans and Mecia Simson, as well as Cycle 5 runners-up, Sophie Sumner and Jade McSorley.
 After this, the final votes were counted, and Tiffany was revealed to be the winner of the competition.